A game nobody survives. But Schwarzenegger has yet to play.

 The action sequences were great, with next to no CGI to speak of.
 The film is fast and very well-paced.
 The Running Man may not be the most groundbreaking flick, but it’s still a relevant entry in the genre and well worth taking the time to watch at least once.

-The characterizations are also very good, starting with Schwarzenegger. well before he only seemed to make Terminator sequels and cliche action films, still finding time to poke fun at his screen persona.
+The characterisations are also very good, starting with Schwarzenegger. well before he only seemed to make Terminator sequels and cliche action films, still finding time to poke fun at his screen persona.
 Richard Dawson is also a highlight playing a self-parody of the evil game show host (years after his time on Family Feud).

-In short, The Running Man is great. bonkers yes, but great. just don’t go in expecting a complex plot, let your brain relax and enjoy Arnie at his best and marvel at the fact that King wasn’t too far off predicting the future of television filled with reality TV.
+In short, The Running Man is great. bonkers, yes, but great.
+Just don’t go in expecting a complex plot, let your brain relax and enjoy Arnie at his best and marvel at the fact that King wasn’t too far off predicting the future of television filled with reality TV.